Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 The possession lasts until the possessed target drops to 0 hit points, you end it as a bonus action, or until you are forced out by an effect that ends possession.
 When the possession ends, you reappear in an unoccupied space within 5 feet of the body.
 You can use this boon again only after you finish a short or long rest.

 #### Transformation Boon: Ethereal Denizen
-You can sense invisible creatures and objects, and those in the nearby [[Ethereal Plane]], as if you are always under the effect of the see invisibility spell.
+You can sense invisible creatures and objects, and those in the nearby [[Places/Cosmology/Planes of Existance/Inner Planes/Ethereal Plane|Ethereal Plane]], as if you are always under the effect of the see invisibility spell.

 Additionally, you can use an action to cast the etherealness spell without expending a spell slot.
 Once you cast the spell using this boon, you can’t do so again until you finish a short or long rest.